anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-clustering-and-association/readme.md

 * ### Which cases should be used with k-means

   * Don't be afraid to remove cases which don't provide any new info.
-  * For ex. in a gold study, the company knew that old golfers play a lot, so we can look to remove them from the analysis, since the analysis won't give us anything new about them.
+  * For ex. in a golf study, the company knew that old golfers play a lot, so we can look to remove them from the analysis, since the analysis won't give us anything new about them.
   * Clustering is an exploratory technique, if you don't get results, make adjustments and try again.
   * Another reason for the one-time shoppers could be the cash-customers, so you'd want to discuss this with the SME before going ahead.